Skip to Main Content

 Planning a Visit to Shizhai Street

-Can Xi Izakaya Restaurant is located at 20之5號, Shizhai Street, East District, Chiayi City 600.
+Can Xi Izakaya Restaurant is located at 20之5號, Shizhai St, East District, Chiayi City 600.
 The East District is accessible from Chiayi's main train station by a short taxi or scooter ride, and the Shizhai Street area sits within a residential-commercial mix that reflects the neighbourhood's character rather than serving transit tourism.
 Visitors arriving from elsewhere in Taiwan by high-speed rail typically alight at Chiayi THSR Station, which requires an additional transfer into the city centre.
 Direct TRA trains to Chiayi Main Station bring travellers closer to the East District.

-Elsewhere in Taiwan, comparable regional dining scenes have been documented through places like Shen Yen in Yilan, Bebu in Hsinchu County, Chi Yuan in New Taipei, Dongmen Rice Noodle Soup in Hsinchu City, Akame in Wutai Township, and Volando Urai Spring Spa and Resort in Wulai District , each illustrating how Taiwan's secondary destinations develop food identities that operate independently of Taipei's centralising pull.
+Elsewhere in Taiwan, comparable regional dining scenes have been documented through places like Shen Yen in Yilan, Bebu in Hsinchu County, Chi Yuan in New Taipei, Dongmen Rice Noodle Soup in Hsinchu City, Akame in Wutai Township, and Volando Urai Spring Spa and Resort in Wulai District, each illustrating how Taiwan's secondary destinations develop food identities that operate independently of Taipei's centralising pull.

 Quick Comparison